riceissa/dlw-tutorial-post/post.md

 * Size of average donation (relative to total wealth)
 * Which population ethics to use
-* Which worldviews to use, and what entities to see as "equal" (all animals? all humans? all people with certain IQ or ability?)
+* Which worldviews to use, and what entities to see as "equal" (all animals? all humans? all people with a certain IQ or ability?)

 Currently, the reasoning above is scattered across many different blog posts, comments, articles, and so forth.
 It is difficult to answer questions like "Where and how do people who give consideration